Commitment to Safety

 Medication is distributed at breakfast, lunch, activities, dinner, and bedtime.
 All medications MUST include the prescription for the specified camper.
 Over-the-counter medications are given at the discretion of the camp medical staff and is provided by Camp Cho-Yeh at no additional cost.

-Cho-Yeh requires that all campers fill out and have on file a medical form signed by a physician.
+Cho-Yeh requires that all campers fill out and have on file a health history form and permission to treat.
 These forms help our medical staff know your camper's medical history in the event they are sick.

 Cho-Yeh is accredited by the American Camping Association and therefore adheres to the highest standards set by the camping industry.
 Cho-Yeh prides itself in its association with ACA and the hard work it requires to maintain this valued standing.